Smrn-prydrshini/MiniProjects/Background Remover/README.md

-# 🧠 DIP Project – Image Enhancement & Filtering
+# 🧠 Background Remover – Image Enhancement & Filtering

 This project is part of my **Digital Image Processing** coursework.
 It demonstrates basic image enhancement techniques using **Python**, **OpenCV**, and **Flask**, including grayscale conversion, histogram equalization, and filtering operations like Gaussian and Median blur.